 I’m back again in my bare cell, empty-handed.

-This poem is not much like a peach –
+This poetry is not much like a peach –

 not within a country mile;